Houka/CS_3110_Final_Project/README.md

   Your archers can attack other short-ranged units without fear of counterattack, so use them to soften up your enemy before killing them.

 ## Known bugs/issues:
+- Laggy user input response times
+- AI can be slow at times